apache/pulsar/site/_includes/explanations/deploying-zk.md

 Each Pulsar {% popover instance %} relies on two separate ZooKeeper quorums.

 * [Local ZooKeeper](#deploying-local-zookeeper) operates at the {% popover cluster %} level and provides cluster-specific configuration management and coordination.
-Each Pulsar cluster should have its own ZooKeeper cluster associated with it.
+Each Pulsar cluster should have a dedicated ZooKeeper cluster.
-* [Global ZooKeeper](#deploying-global-zookeeper) operates at the {% popover instance %} level and provides configuration management that applies to the entire Pulsar system.
-The global ZooKeeper quorum can be provided by an independent cluster of machines
+* [Global ZooKeeper](#deploying-global-zookeeper) operates at the {% popover instance %} level and provides configuration management for the entire system (and thus across clusters).
+The global ZooKeeper quorum can be provided by an independent cluster of machines or by the same machines used by local ZooKeeper.

 ### Deploying local ZooKeeper

+ZooKeeper manages a variety of essential coordination- and configuration-related tasks for Pulsar.
 Deploying a Pulsar instance requires you to stand up one local {% popover ZooKeeper %} cluster *per Pulsar {% popover cluster %}*.
-ZooKeeper manages a variety of essential coordination- and configuration-related tasks for Pulsar.

 To begin, add all ZooKeeper servers to the quorum configuration specified in the [`conf/zookeeper.conf`](../../reference/Configuration#zookeeper) file.
 Add a `server.N` line for each node in the cluster to the configuration, where `N` is the number of the ZooKeeper node.
 Here's an example for a three-node cluster: